 Frogs are extraordinary amphibians that are known for their croaking sounds, jumping abilities and their slimy skin.
 But what else is there to learn about them?
-Here are 12 interesting facts about frogs.
+Here are 13 fun facts about frogs.

 There are over 4,700 frog species around the world.
 With Antarctica being an exception, frogs can be found on every continent on Earth.